 You might be surprised to learn there are some mental health benefits to some herbs and spices, many of which most of us have in our cupboards!
+All of them can be consumed in meals or taken in supplement form.
+Because they can boost brain performance, these herbs and spices are considered nootropics.
+At this point, if you would like to learn more about taking these substances in supplement form, you can visit the SS Nutra website as they sell nootropic private label supplements.
 While results vary and it is often down to the individual I will cover ten of the most common ones and the most know effects from consuming them.
 If you suffer from mild mental health problems this post might be the help you need…

 Sage – Anxiety